influxdata/docs-v2/content/influxdb/v2.4/get-started/_index.md

 The [InfluxDB API](/influxdb/v2.4/reference/api/) provides a simple way to interact with the InfluxDB {{< current-version >}} using HTTP(S) clients.
-Examples in this tutorial use `curl`, but any HTTP(S) client will work.
+Examples in this tutorial use cURL, but any HTTP(S) client will work.

 {{% note %}}
 #### InfluxDB client libraries